virtualagc/virtualagc/yaShuttle/ported/README.md

 There's a reasonably-significant amount of syntax in the XPL source code that's not documented (as far as I can tell).
 Some is not that obvious, and my guesses are quite suspect.
 It's those suspicious cases I'll cover here.

+## Changes to Parameter Values Within Procedures

+XPL documentation explicitly states [McKeeman section 6.14]:

+> All parameters are called by value in XPL, hence assignments to the corresponding formal perameter with the procedure definition have no effect outside the procedure.
+To pass values out of a procedure, one must either use the <return statement> or make an assignment to a global variable.

+Alas, the creators of XPL didn't reckon with the ability of the Shuttle's coders to exploit undocumented holes (or perhaps deliberate divergence from the definition of XPL) in the XPL compiler.
+Formal parameters which are strings are apparently passed by reference in the Intermetrics/United Space Alliance version of the XPL compiler, and the source code for HAL/S-FC exploits this by allowing strings passed by formal parameters into a procedure to be altered by the procedure, and for those changes to be visible by the calling code.
+An example is the PASS1.PROCS/PRINT2 module, which alters its formal string parameter `LINE`.

+In fact, most (or all) calls to `PRINT2` pass `LINE` parameters that are string expressions or literals, rather than strings stored in variables, so the adjustments to `LINE` made by `PRINT2` are *not* changing strings stored in variables, but rather changing strings that had better not be changed.

+At any rate, the Python implementation doesn't allow such changes to migrate outside the functions.
+These parameter manipulations within procedures are very rare in the XPL code, so I suppose it's possible that they simply made a mistake (without any visible results) in these instances, and I'm making a bigger deal of it than it really is.

 ## Initialization of Local Variables Within Their Parent Procedures

 It appears to me (undocumented!) that local variables in XPL procedures are not initialized at all, unless they have `INITIAL` clauses in their `DECLARE` statements.  *Moreover*, if such initialization occurs, it only does so at program start (or more reasonably, upon the first call to the procedure).